john-science/john-science.github.io/_posts/2016-10-31-history-tolkiens-dwarves.md

 7. The Hobbit - Chapter 5 - Riddles in the Dark
 8. The Silmarillion - Chapter 3 - On the Coming of Elves and the Captivity of Melkor
 9. The Silmarillion - Chapter 2 - Of Aule and Yavanna
+10. LotR - Return of the King - Book 6 - Chapter III - Mount Doom
+11. LotR - Fellowship of the Ring - Book 1 - Chapter V - The Bridge of Khazad-dum